mirucon/required-ja/required.md

 *   Custom template files should be called using [`get_template_part()`](https://developer.wordpress.org/reference/functions/get_template_part/) or [`locate_template()`](https://developer.wordpress.org/reference/functions/locate_template/)
 *   Display the correct content according to the front page setting. ([See explanation](https://make.wordpress.org/themes/2014/06/28/correct-handling-of-static-front-page-and-custom-blog-posts-index-template/))

+* * *

 ***It’s worth noting we are working to automate a lot of the above requirements.***

 Along with the required items, you should also consider the ***[recommended items.](https://make.wordpress.org/themes/handbook/review/recommended/) ***The recommended items are there to make sure your theme is the best it can be and good advice to include as best practice.

+* * *

+Now that you have read and made sure that your theme follows all the requirements, you are welcome to [upload your theme](https://wordpress.org/themes/upload/).